 While the term “Art Nouveau” might not immediately ring a bell, we promise you’ve seen numerous examples of this style in jewelry, architecture, interior design, stained glass windows, furniture, in the decoration of objects we use every day, and oh-so-sought-after Tiffany lamps.
 It’s only that Art Nouveau goes under various different names.
 For example in Italy, it's known as “Stile Liberty”, in the northern part of Spain as “Modernisme”, or simply Modern Style in Britain, Australia and New Zealand.
-The style grew in popularity starting mid 1800s, enjoying about two decades of it’s peek at the turn of the XIX century.
+The style grew in popularity starting mid 1800s, enjoying about two decades of it’s peak at the turn of the XIX century.

 Art Nouveau’s Source Of Inspiration

-If you look at several examples of architect or jewelry designers who work in this style you will notice an abundance of distinctly complicated curves that might remind you of exotic tree twigs.
+If you look at several examples of architects or jewelry designers who work in this style you will notice an abundance of distinctly complicated curves that might remind you of exotic tree twigs.
 That’s because plants and flowers served as a major inspiration source to the forms Art Nouveau artists adopted.

 Another two of Art Nouveau’s most notable features are: 1) Asymmetrical placements, and 2) The use of then-new materials.
 Asymmetry was believed to bring a sense of movement into large sized projects and added an attention-grabbing factor in jewelry design.
 The use of new materials, like iron, glass, and ceramics were included in the designs of that period.
 You can say that the flowery designs “bloomed” in all their beauty on necklaces, rings, bracelets, and brooches created by René Jules Lalique, Louis Comfort Tiffany, Charles Robert Ashbee, and other notable Art Nouveau artists of that time.